mikejac/node-red-contrib-google-smarthome/README.md

   `Username` and `Password`: If Google Login is disabled, a username and password used when you link Google SmartHome to this node.

-  `Token Duration`: The authorization token duration used by Google SmartHome to identify itself to node-red SmartHome plugin.
-Default is 60 minutes.

 **Actions on Google Project Settings**

   `Client ID`: The client id you entered in the *Actions on Google* project.